boceto1/Calendar-Demo-React/README.md

 ## Description

-Creation of a demo calendar application using React Rendering a single month view of a calendar for the current month – along with the lines of the below illustration:
+Creation of a demo calendar application using React Rendering a single month view of a calendar for the current month – along.

-Illustration

 ## Solution